Work with documents

 });

-For information about default projections and handling for special fields, see the preceding explanation of projection operations.
+For information about default projections and handling for special fields, see the preceding explanation of projection clauses.

 To support the projection mechanism, the Java client has different Options